gmurdocca/signalbot/README.md

 ## install deps:

-Note: These are best wrapped in a docker image.
+Note: These are best wrapped in a Docker image.
 Manual install process is:

 Install npm deps:
 ```
 npm -g install coinmon
 ```

-Install Python deps:
+Install Python deps (consider using a virtualenv if not Docker):
 ```
 pip3 install requirements.txt
 ```